karkman/MetagenomeCourse2019/MetagenomePart2.md

 After the mapping is done we can just combine the results to one table

 ```
+#
+module load biokit

+# name the gene column in the result matrix
 echo -e "GENE" > gene_names

 # take the gene name from column 1